Rahman2001/Web_Quiz_Engine/README.md

 # Web_Quiz_Engine

-This is Java project built on Spring Boot.
+This is Java project built in Spring Boot.

 1.A user have to register his/her account via "localhost:8889/api/register" (POST) sending raw JSON format "email" and "password".